aspose-slides/Aspose.Slides-API-References/content/java/english/com.aspose.slides/slideshowtransition/_index.md

 ```

 This attribute specifies if the sound will loop until the next sound event occurs in slideshow.
-Read/write  boolean .
+Read/write boolean.

 **Returns:**
 boolean